makeTaller/Crash_Course_Excercises/README.txt

 I will be adding additional programs form the Doing Math with Python and Python Playground soon.

 I will become an expert programmer!!

+I am currently working on some Continuous Integration tools that will enhance my Devops skills.